CollierCZ/markdoc-svelte/README.md

 ### @sveltejs/enhanced-img

-To use the [enhanced-img plugin](https://svelte.dev/docs/kit/images#sveltejs-enhanced-img) with Markdown images, you can customize the default images Node with a custom Svelte component.
+To use the [enhanced-img plugin](https://svelte.dev/docs/kit/images#sveltejs-enhanced-img) with Markdown images, customize the default images Nnde with a custom Svelte component.
 See the example [custom node](#nodes) including the option for relative paths to images.

 ### Page table of contents